 No matter where you are in your basement or attic renovation, the team at Resource is here to help!
 Our designers are experts in space-planning — especially when it comes to small or awkward floor plans, as is often the case with basements and attics — and your dedicated consultant can help you determine the best transforming or small-footprint furniture for your desired layout.

 Need more information to help you get started?
-Click here to read our post on working with a Resource designer, then schedule your private showroom appointment today to get designing!
+Click here to read our post on working with a Resource designer, then schedule your showroom appointment today to get designing!